|

 talk about the deluge.
 But the question has to be asked,

-what happens during or following the '40 days and nights'?".
+Flood, relate to what happens during or following the

-days being the day of the start of the Flood!
+40 days being the actual day of the start of the Flood!

-Indicating that perhaps the '40 days and 40 nights' of rain
+So there is an indication that the '40 days and 40 nights'

 Notes 1) Placing the '40 days and 40 nights' prior to